mvvasilev/findtheti.me/README.md

 ![Project screenshot](project-image.png)

-`findtheti.me` is a scheduling assistant with a Go API, a React/Vite frontend, and a PostgreSQL database.
+https://findtheti.me is a scheduling assistant with a Go API, a React/Vite frontend, and a PostgreSQL database.

 ## Stack